Jump to… »Warrior: Nine Months in the Making

 The first that anybody outside of our Studio System team knew about this new title was through an interview I did for an industry newsletter.
 Looking back it was remarkably outspoken, showing the frustrations I felt for others as much as for myself.
-The title had such a long gestation period (a woman could have created a baby in the same amount of time!) so a lot of things changed, but I really wanted to get this one right from issue one.
+The title had such a very long gestation period so a lot of things changed, but I really wanted to get this one right from issue one.
 “Your first is your worst” is a phrase that constantly haunts me.

 Here’s my angry young man interview in full, from the Society of Strip Illustration’s monthly journal, November 1981…

 I’ve often stated how it would be possible to have a baby in the amount of time it took Warrior to go from inception to birth.
 But I seriously believe that perfect planning prevents poor performance.
-Your first issue is always your worst, through lack of experience with the title.
 So whenever I’ve had a new title in the incubator I’ve always spent months doodling.
 Logos, cover design ideas… doodling.
 And pasteups, dummy first issues so I could see how the spreads would work, whether there’s enough impact at the front and whether it ends on a crescendo.

-You can’t overstate the importance of all this.
-It’s impossible for any editor to imagine how all those disparate pieces will look without a pasteup dummy to scan.
+I can’t overstate the importance of all this.
+It’s impossible for any editor to imagine how all those disparate pieces will look when assembled without a pasteup dummy to look through.
 If you can’t thumb through it (from the back, because we’re odd like that), you won’t know how a potential reader, an impulse buyer, will judge it in the newsagent’s.

 Getting the cover right